 The believer’s breastplate of righteousness is not his self-righteousness, but the righteousness of God imputed or credited to the believer through faith in the person and finished work of Jesus Christ.
 The Bible often refers to it as “the righteousness of faith” (Rom.
 4:11, 13, 9:30).

 The breastplate of righteousness (the righteousness of God) is not based on your good works, performance, or keeping of the law; it is simply a gracious gift of love from God to those who put their faith in His Son, Jesus Christ.

 This is why Paul refers to the breastplate of righteousness as “the breastplate of faith and love.”
 (1 Thess.
 5:8 NKJV).

-Apostle Paul explains this kind of righteousness in Romans 3:
+Apostle Paul aptly explains this kind of righteousness in his epistles.

 21 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets,